 If the bit is set, then that particular codec is support.

 |ID / Bit number||Codec and sample rate||Required bitrate||Frame time||Mandatory on central (C) or peripheral (P)|

 This control point cannot be used when the LE CoC is closed.
 See Starting and stopping an audio stream for the procedure description.

 Instructs the peripheral to reset the codec and start the

 playback of frame 0.
-The codec field indicates the bit number
+The codec field indicates the codec ID to use

 The audio type bit field indicates the audio type(s) present in the stream: